SepidehHosseinian/Python-Essentials-for-MLOps/README.md

 python scripts/<script_name>.py
 ```
 ## License
-This repository is licensed under the MIT License.
+This repository is licensed under the  Apache-2.0 License.